(ESAI Postgraduate Researcher of the Year 2025 will be launched at Environ 2025, UCD.)

 Applicants must be an ESAI member, registered as a student at an Irish HEI or working in partnership with an Irish research organisation.
 The applicant must be within six months after graduation or still be a registered student.
 Applicant must be an ESAI member.

-Congrats to both researchers.
-The ESAI will be featuring their research on our upcoming newsletter and website in the coming weeks.
+Congrats to Jeovan.
+The ESAI will be featuring his research on our upcoming newsletter and website in the coming weeks.

 Applications were evaluated under three criteria: Scientific excellence and originality, Impact (economic/environmental/societal) and Dissemination (conferences, outreach, media).
 Candidates were asked to outline research objectives, background to research, why research is necessary and novel, environmental relevance, methods, results, accomplishments, awards, publications/patents, the potential impact of the research (economic/environmental/societal), and outline the dissemination activities related to the project.